 Note: After you identify the communications ports for the cluster and the Zenoss service, you can reenable the firewall with the appropriate ports opened.

-- 2. Disable SELinux.
+2. Disable SELinux.
 Because SELinux is not compatible with Zenoss, you must disable it.
-Enter the following commands on both zenoss1 and zenoss2: - # sed -i 's/SELINUX=enforcing/SELINUX=disabled/' /etc/selinux/config
+Enter the following commands on collector1 and collector2:

+'''

+sed -i 's/SELINUX=enforcing/SELINUX=disabled/' /etc/selinux/config

+'''

 3. Update the nodes: